cablelabs/dynamo/docs/examples/trtllm.md

 ## Deployment Architectures

-See [deployment architectures](llm_deployment.md#Deployment Architectures) to learn about the general idea of the architecture.
+See [Deployment Architectures](llm_deployment.md#deployment-architectures) to learn about the general idea of the architecture.
 Note that this TensorRT-LLM version does not support all the options yet.

 ```{note}